caldwell/renderjson/README.md

 Renderjson
 ==========

-Render JSON into collapsible HTML.
+Render JSON into collapsible, themeable HTML.
 This library aims to be very simple with no options and no external dependencies.
 It's aimed at debugging but you can use it wherever it is useful.

 Example